EBI-Metagenomics/biosiftr/README.md

 ### Required Reference Databases

-The first time you run the pipeline, it will download the required MGnify genomes catalogue reference files and the human_phiX BWAMEM2 index.
-If you select a different host for decontamination, you must provide the index yourself.
+The first time you run the pipeline, it will download the required MGnify genomes catalogue reference files and the human_phiX bwa-mem2 index.
+Other common hosts like mouse will be also automatically downloaded.

-Running the pipeline using bwamem2 is optional.
+Running the pipeline using bwa-mem2 is optional.
 If you want to run the pipeline with this option set the `--download_bwa true`.
-This database will occupy considerable storage in your system depending on the biome.
+This database will occupy considerable storage in your system, depending on the biome.

 In addition, instructions to generate the databases from custom catalogues can be found in the [BioSIFTR paper's repository](https://github.com/EBI-Metagenomics/biosiftr_extended_methods?tab=readme-ov-file#31-processing-custom-genome-catalogues).